makeasnek/FindTheMag2/readme.md

    * You can still use this tool to find out the mag/hr of various projects and "no new tasks" projects you have no interest in crunching either because of low mag/hr or because they are not your preferred projects.
 This can be done locally on your BOINC client.

 <b>If you use this utility to directly control your BOINC crunching:</b>
- * **5% of your processing power will be donated to development**.
+ * **After around 1000 hours of crunching with FTM, 5% of your processing power will be donated to development unless you have a sidestake setup**.
 I hope you will see that this is only a small portion of the efficiency gain that this tool brings you.
 And that this tool represents many hundreds of hours of work.
-You may set a custom dev fee in the config, but it cannot be smaller than 1%.
+You may set a custom dev fee in the user_config, but it cannot be smaller than 1%.
 This donated processing power is accomplished by crunching projects under the developer's login.
 Don't worry, all crunching power still goes towards science!
  * **You can skip the dev fee by having a sidestake setup to the dev, which FTM will help you set up (if you want it) at first run**
  * You will see most of your project set to "no new tasks" except one, this is how FTM controls BOINC.
 Your "highest priority project" determined by expected crunch time vs actual (determined by project weight) will have tasks requested, and FTM will continue requesting tasks for each project until the work cache is full.
  * You can continue to use tools like BOINC Manager or BOINCTUI to monitor your crunching